Liberal Studies Program > Advising > LSP Advising Guide

 The University Catalog contains the specific LSP requirements per major.
 The Liberal Studies Program website lists approved courses by LSP area.

-For LSP courses that do NOT have the LSP XXX code, course descriptions can be found in the University Catalog and in Campus Connect.
+For LSP courses that do NOT have the LSP prefix, course descriptions can be found in the University Catalog and in Campus Connect.

 To find information about an individual student’s progress toward meeting their LSP requirements, you will need to log on to Campus Connect.

 If the student is one of your designated or assigned advisees, you will have access to their Degree Progress Report (DPR).
 Look in your alphabetical listing of your advisees to find the student of interest, and then scroll over to the far right in this box to find the DPR column.
-If the student is not one of your official academic advisees, he or she will have to personally log onto Campus Connect to gain access to his or her Degree Progress Report.
+If the student is not one of your official academic advisees, the student will have to personally log onto Campus Connect to gain access to their Degree Progress Report.

 Transfer students are responsible for knowing how their transferred credit articulates to their DePaul degree requirements.
 Each college has devised materials that reflect this, in addition to the DPR (e.g., a credit evaluation form, a degree check sheet, a DARS report).
 If students change their program/plan or inter‐college transfer, these articulations may change.
 Students need to keep up with these changes; you are not responsible for this.
 Do not try to advise transfer students about LSP courses without using these supplementary materials.